Olympic champion Simone Biles leaves Nike for Athleta

 “Using my voice has been very empowering for me, and I am grateful to embark on this new journey with Athleta to inspire young girls and women to do the same,” her statement read.

-Biles elaborated on her decision on NBC’s “Today” Show.
+Biles elaborated on her decision on NBC’s “Today” show.

 “They saw confidence in me, and they just have such a huge platform,” Biles said of Athleta, a division of Gap Inc. “I like how they inspire me in the gym and out of the gym — not just as an athlete but as a person.”